QuantEcon/lecture-source-py/source/rst/geom_series.rst

 .. math:: D_0 \ \text{ is given exogenously}

-We can think of :math:`D_0` as being the amount of cash that a first depositor put into the first bank in the system, bank number :math:`i=0`
+We can think of :math:`D_0` as being the amount of cash that a first depositor put into the first bank in the system, bank number :math:`i=0`.

-Now we do a little algebra
+Now we do a little algebra.

 Combining equations :eq:`reserves` and :eq:`deposits` tells us that